- Julie Turner

 I’ve been a float enthusiast for a long time.
 Long before I discovered float tanks, I took great pleasure in floating on the lake, basking in the sun and the simplicity of it all.

 My relationship with floating goes back even further.
-As a child when our family would go to a pool my Nanny (grandmother) didn’t really swim much, instead she would float on her back atop the water surface.
+As a child when our family would go swimming my Nanny (grandmother), didn’t really swim much, instead she would float on her back atop the water surface.
+I can still visualize her floating peacefully atop the water while resting her hands on her stomach.
 She absolutely loved floating!
 I would try to mimic her float but could never control my breathing as well.
-I’d get fed up trying and instead splash her to disturb her peaceful float – (sorry Nanny!).
+After giving it my best shot, I'd get fed up and splash to disturb her (sorry Nanny! #someregrets).

 The funny thing is, I don’t even like water that much.
 I didn’t grow up around many lakes or pools.
 We didn’t get the opportunity often, so I never developed strong swimming skills.
-In the shower I keep a towel handy and when I wash my face, I sort of chicken peck my head in and immediately back out of the water.
 Water is not my strong suit, but somehow floating is.

 I had no idea that these summer floats were foreshadowing the life I live now.

-Floating in a float tank is much different than a channel float and delivers considerably more of that peaceful easy feeling.
+Floating in a float tank is much different than a channel or river float.
+Float therapy delivers considerably more of that peaceful easy feeling.
 Float tanks eliminate all the parts I don’t like about the channel while leaving the best buoyant parts.
 I’ve floated the Penticton channel enough that the novelty has worn off and I'm not as in love with it as I once was.
 Maybe I would still be in love with channel floating if I hadn’t discovered an easier, more beneficial, and less risky float practice.

 In a float tank you are totally buoyant, no risk of deflated float devices.
 It’s only you and the quiet – no rowdy frat boys or selfie sticks.
 No sunburn, bugs, or ducks.
 No bridges, rocks, or culverts to contend with.
 You don’t have to worry about transportation from one end to the other.
 Float tanks take you on an expansive inner journey without going anywhere.
 The water stays a consistently warm temperature and your hands and feet don’t get pruney.